bvandewe/mock-and-roll/README.md

 ```

 **Configuration Not Loading:**
-- Ensure JSON files are valid (use `jq . config/endpoints.json` to validate)
+- Ensure JSON files are valid (use `jq . configs/basic/endpoints.json` to validate)
-- Check file paths are correct relative to the `src` directory
+- Check that the configuration exists in the `configs/` directory
 - Verify file permissions

 **Authentication Not Working:**